saumyashankarsinha/Automated-Surgical-Procedure-Assistance-Framework/README.md

 ## Conclusion
 This work presents a complete framework using DL and runtime monitoring for developing an automated surgical procedure assistant.
 In this approach, we use Faster R-CNN to identify the surgical tools used to perform the surgical procedure.
 Then, we specify some policies on tools’ usage pattern that should be obeyed during a good surgical procedure.
 We obtain a monitoring code out of the policies.
 It will identify a bad behaviour in a surgical procedure.
 This way, we can catch any violation in the tool’s usage during the surgical procedure and can alert surgeons to take immediate corrective measures.

+## Download and run
+The framework is implemented and is available for download at https://doi.org/10.5281/zenodo.6899355 .